beermate-poc/BeerMate-POC/README.md

   - HOTFIXTEST/v1
  Note:
  If any of the tags already exist, try to increment the number.

-6. Push all changes to GitHub
+8. Push all changes to GitHub
-7. Create a develop branch from master
+9. Create a develop branch from master
 Note:
 For committing and tagging, SourceTree or GitHub Desktop apps can be used on both Windows and Mac.

 # Additional actions (Release Manager only)
-1. Create a GitHub Personal Access Token
-    - Your Profile (top right) - Settings - Developer Settings - Personal Access Token - Generate new token
-2. Github - Settings - Secrets - Actions - New repository secret
+1. Github - Settings - Secrets - Actions - New repository secret
-3. Create or update the following environment variables:
+2. Create or update the following environment variables:
     - ORG_CLIENTID, where ORG will take the name of the environment you are currently setting up.
 E.g., UAT_CLIENTID
     - ORG_USERNAME, where ORG will take the name of the environment you are currently setting up.
 E.g., UAT_USERNAME
     - NOTESTRUN will take the value NoTestRun